sonalikhedkar/Animal--Wellness-Project/Documentation/SRS.md

 - Registered user will be allowed to place an order.
 - It will implement secure communication channels to protect sensitive information such as user credentials and payment details.
+- Authentication and Authorization: Implement secure login procedures and role-based access control to protect user accounts and data from unauthorized access.

 ### Reliability